 You will feel the car starting to skid a little.
 This is because you are literally on the beach, a sign that you have officially arrived to Isla Blanca.
 The road will end after you go through a gate, and that is where you can park, for just 30 pesos (not even 2 $) and your car will be more or less looked after.

 If it’s early morning, weekend or any day of the week, you can park in the car park of the restaurant, the last resort, which we recommend.
 If it’s a Sunday, after 11am, you will most probably need to either park along the road to one side, or go past the restaurant and drive on towards the lagoon.
 Just beware of the tide since when it gets high you won’t be able to get back.

-Let me explain… Isla Blanca, as you might have realised, is the last strip of land beyond Cancun, after which point there is only the ocean and no way around.
-Once you get there, on the right side is the beautiful blue sea and white sand, and on the left, there is a huge lagoon where tiny mosquitoes nest in peace… Watch out if you are normally a favourite target!
+Let me explain… Isla Blanca, as you might have realized, is the last strip of land beyond Cancun, after which point there is only the ocean and no way around.
+Once you get there, on the right side is the beautiful blue sea and white sand, and on the left, there is a huge lagoon where tiny mosquitoes nest in peace… Watch out if you are normally a favorite target!

 However, let’s return to paradise.
-By the restaurant, you can rent chairs and umbrellas for about 10 & per couple per day, otherwise you can walk forever (which I favour) and land your beach towel anywhere you wish.
+By the restaurant, you can rent chairs and umbrellas for about 10 & per couple per day, otherwise you can walk forever (which I favor) and land your beach towel anywhere you wish.
 It’s a peaceful, relaxing and sunny walk if it’s something you like to do, or else you can just relax on the beach and have a swim.
 Water currents are pretty safe close to the restaurant, within 300 metres, but it is always better to watch out before venturing into the water, as you probably know.
 Respect nature and nature will respect you.

 Enjoy your day on the deserted beach!